- Act as SaaS

-- Separation of EE code
+- Separation of EE code in the backend

-- JavaScript code in
+- Separation of EE code in the frontend

 Guidelines for implementing Enterprise Edition features